seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 # Unrecognized languages in use

-The following languages have SNU Programming Tools Web-IDE and seanpm2001/Learn projects, but are not officially recognized by GitHubs linguist, as of 2022, October 13th
+The following languages have SNU Programming Tools Web-IDE and seanpm2001/Learn projects, but are not officially recognized by GitHubs linguist, as of 2022, October 20th

 - [ ] ALGOL
 - [ ] ALS
 - [ ] AssemblyScript
 - [ ] B
+- [ ] Blockly (basically just a JSON zip archive)
 - [ ] CAML
 - [ ] Cyclone
 - [ ] DroppedText (seanpm2001)
 - [ ] Epigram
 - [ ] FCL
+- [ ] Fish (recognizes as Shell)
-- [ ] Go!
+- [ ] Go! (the one Google blatantly steamrolled over, and mostly everyone kind of forgot)
 - [ ] Hope
+- [ ] INTERCAL
 - [ ] Jade
 - [ ] JavaScript++
 - [ ] Joy